Balugrizzly/SB-Auth-Service/README.md

 Authentication for SpeedBlocks

 ### General API Information
+- All endpoints accept a JSON User struct/object.
 - All endpoints return a JSON object.
 - Any endpoint can return an ERROR; the error payload is based on the ErrorResponse struct in responses.go and looks as follows:
 `{